 In this paper we proposed the idea of constructing risk management strategies that used combinations of several models for forecasting VaR.
-It was found that, in our case, an aggressive risk management strategy yielded the lowest mean capital charges, and had the highest frequency of minimizing daily capital charges throughout the forecasting period, but which also tended to violate too often.
+It was found that an aggressive risk management strategy yielded the lowest mean capital charges, and had the highest frequency of minimizing daily capital charges throughout the forecasting period, but which also tended to violate too often.
 Such excessive violations can have the effect of leading to unwanted publicity, and temporary or permanent suspension from trading as an ADI.
-On the other hand, a conservative risk management strategy would have far fewer violations, and a correspondingly higher mean daily capital charges.
-This strategy will be the preferred one if the ADIs want to stay in the green zone of the Basel II Accord penalties.
+On the other hand, a conservative risk management strategy would have far fewer violations, and a correspondingly higher mean daily capital charge.

 The area between the bounds provided by the aggressive and conservative risk management strategies would seem to be a fertile area for future research.

-A risk management strategy that used combinations of alternative risk models for predicting VaR and minimizing daily capital charges, namely the median, was found to be optimal in McAleer et al. (2012a, 2012b).
+A risk management strategy that used different combinations of alternative risk models for predicting VaR and minimizing daily capital charges was found to be optimal.
 A risk model that uses the DYLES strategy established in McAleer et al. (2010) may also be a useful risk management strategy.